 The First Amendment and You

 While the Sullivan case undoubtedly provided far greater scope for press freedom, the battle rages on.
-In the 2020 World Press Freedom Index (a ranking of countries compiled by Reporters Without Borders), the US doesn’t even make the top 40.
-Most nations are used to coming after the Scandinavian set on lists of excellence – Norway, Finland, Sweden and Denmark form the top four here.
-But being outperformed by countries with checkered histories of quasi-democracy (the likes of Suriname, Namibia, South Africa, Slovenia, Chile and Romania) suggests that First Amendment lawyers still have a lot to fight for here.
+In the 2022 World Press Freedom Index (a ranking of countries compiled by Reporters Without Borders), the US doesn’t even make the top 40.
+Most nations are used to coming after the Scandinavian set on lists of excellence – Norway, Denmark, Sweden and Finland, are part of the top five here (with a surprise entry of Estonia at four).
+But being outperformed by countries with checkered histories of quasi-democracy (the likes of Argentina, Namibia, South Africa, and the Ivory Coast) suggests that First Amendment lawyers still have a lot to fight for here.

 For those looking to fight the good fight, the ability to be able to draw fine-grained distinctions and present clear arguments is key.
 As an example, consider the 1974 case Gertz v.
 Robert Welch, Inc. Elmer Gertz, a renowned civil rights lawyer, was accused of being a communist in the magazine American Opinion, published by Robert Welch, co-founder of the anti-communist John Birch Society.
 The article had several inaccuracies, one even claiming that Gertz had framed a Chicago police officer for second-degree murder.